alphagov/govuk_frontend_alpha/src/docs/elements/04-buttons/index.md

+---
-# Buttons
+title: Buttons
+context:

-## Use buttons to move though a transaction, aim to use only one button per page.
+  lede: Use buttons to move though a transaction, aim to use only one button per page.
+---

 ### Button text